saxdan-lang/saxdan-lang.github.io/grammar.md

 <a href="#personal-pronouns"><h2 id="personal-pronouns">Personal pronouns</h2></a>

-Germanisch has personal pronouns that have a **subject form** and an **object form**, as well as a base form for making possessive pronouns and adjectives.
+Saxdan has personal pronouns that have a **subject form** and an **object form**, as well as a base form for making possessive pronouns and adjectives.

 | Person/Number/Gender | Subject (Nominative) | Object (Oblique) | Possessive Base |
 |----------------------|----------------------|------------------|-----------------|